-The software included with the MicroSquisher system is called SquisherJoy.
+The software included with the MicroTester LT system is called MicroTester.
 It is divided into two modules: a data collection module and a review and analysis module.
 The data collection module is used to set test parameters, enable specimen loading and testing, and monitor test progress.
 The screen layout for this module is shown below:

-The review and analysis module is used to playback accelerated or decelerated test images, perform image analysis and tracking, and output movie files for presentation purposes.
+The review and analysis modules are used to playback accelerated or decelerated test images, perform image analysis and tracking, and output movie files for presentation purposes.
 The screen layout for this module is shown below: